Varghab/Tricky-DSA-questions/README.md

-# This repository contains all the tricky questions of DSA.
+# This repository contains all the tricky concepts required while solving questions of DSA.
+> I am creating this repository so that you can expand your **toolkit** and improve your problem-solving skills.
+Next time if you can't solve a problem, don't curse yourself, that problem requires a trick or a tool you need to know to solve the problem.

+When solving problems, we learn about data structures, their implementation, and many algorithms.
+But then we get stuck in a problem for hours, days, or even a week because the tool that is required to solve that particular problem is not yet in your toolkit.

 ## Tricky Array Questions
 ---